mlanojan10/Group-2---MTRX2700_CLab-1-/README.md

 Digital IO manages the operation of gaining an input and displaying a visual output using LED’s on the microcontroller.
 This functionality is controlled using interrupts within a main function to ensure responsive, asynchronous handling of user input without constantly polling the button in the main loop..
 All code begins with enabling the necessary GPIO clocks and configuring the LEDs as outputs.

 ### Part A
-The button is connected to pin PA0 and is congifgured to generate the interrupt on a rising edge - meaning the interrupt is triggered when the button is pressed.
+The button is connected to pin PA0 and is configured to generate the interrupt on a rising edge - meaning the interrupt is triggered when the button is pressed.
 This is done through the enable_interrupt() function, which enables the required SYSCFG clock and selects PA0 as the input source by connecting PA0 to EXTI line 0, so the microcontroller knows which pin to watch:
 ```
 void enable_interrupt() {
     __disable_irq();  // Disable global interrupts during setup